Abdelrhamaan/RightsHero/README.md

         git clone https://github.com/Abdelrhamaan/RightsHero
    ```

-2. Open your AWS account, go to ec2 instances then create keypair from the left side pair
+2. Open your AWS account, go to ec2 instances then create keypair from the left side pair then download it and put it in project folder

 3. Change the (KeyName: CloudFormationKeyPair) in the cloud formation template to your key name